Fusion-Party-Aus/Formal-Documents/Constitution.md

    a. in the case of multi member upper house seats, the candidate’s position on the ballot must be defined during the selection process.

-2. All candidates endorsed by the Association or Branch must declare in writing their commitment to the Association’s Code of Conduct.
+2. All candidates endorsed by the Association or Branch must declare in writing their commitment to the Association’s Code of Conduct and/or any Candidate Agreement which—

+   a. stipulates adherence to the CoC; and

+   b. is endorsed by the Committee or a suitably delegated entity.

 3. The Association’s Code of Conduct is determined by the committee or delegated sub committee.
 This must be a publicly available document.